Mineral vs. Chemical Sunscreen: What’s the Difference?

 - Because mineral sunscreens use only natural ingredients and limit the number of ingredients used, they can be a good option for those with sensitive skin types.
 It also helps that physical sunscreens gently graze the top of your skin instead of being absorbed deeper.

 - As mentioned, mineral sunscreens don’t penetrate your skin, so it doesn’t need to be absorbed in order to shield your skin from UV rays.
 If you’ve applied traditional sunscreen, you may know that it can take some time before it starts protecting your skin, which is why dermatologists recommend you wait 30 minutes before going outside.

 - Mineral sunscreens often have a bad reputation for causing white cast when applied to the skin.
 However, our unique formula prevents white cast from forming and can even be layered or mixed with your moisturizer.

 “Some people may have a reaction to chemical sunscreen.
 What I like about Colorescience is that it’s all mineral.
 Patients who are acne-prone or have sensitive skin will benefit from this product,” says Board Certified Dermatologist Dr. Marina Peredo, MD.

-At Colorescience, we only use pure mineral sunscreen ingredients Titanium Dioxide and Zinc Oxide in our products.
+According to the American Academy of Dermatology, approximately 9,500 people in the U.S. are diagnosed with skin cancer every day.
+This is a striking number, which is why it’s vital to protect your skin with a sunscreen that’s safe to use and free of chemical ingredients.
+At Colorescience, we only use pure mineral sunscreen ingredients, including titanium dioxide and zinc oxide, in our products.
 The minerals sit on top of the skin, creating a physical barrier.
 This ensures non-irritating, broad-spectrum UVA/UVB protection.